rck-j/FullStack-P2/README.md

 # My Portfolio
-This is the source code for my Portfolio website.
+This is the source code for my portfolio website.
 Currently the site itself is the majority of the code I have to show, but stay tuned for more.